 That said, get a decent storage device and you’ll get a decent NAS server out of the RAX50.

-The Netgear RAX50 Nighthawk AX6 6-Stream AX5400 Wi-Fi 6 Router is not a must-have, but among other Wi-Fi 6 routers from the same vendor, it’s an easy choice.
+The Netgear RAX50 Nighthawk AX6 6-Stream AX5400 Wi-Fi 6 Router is not a must-have but an easy choice.
 If you need a fast, reliable router for a small home with a sub-Gigabit Internet, this one is an excellent buy.
 Get it!